-Volume II: The Good Life was released last year.
+Volume II: The Good Life was released in 2011.
 His Emmy-nominated

 TV special, Michael Feinstein: The Sinatra Legacy-taped live at the Palladium in

-Carmel, Indiana-is currently airing across the country.
-His PBS series Michael
+Carmel, Indiana-aired across the country.
+His PBS series Michael Feinstein's American

-Broadcast Award; the first two seasons are now available on DVD and the third season is
+Broadcast Award; the first two seasons are now available on DVD.
+For his nationally

-Mr. Feinstein's new book, The Gershwins and Me (Simon & Schuster)
+Mr. Feinstein's book, The Gershwins and Me (Simon & Schuster) includes a

-includes a CD of Gershwin standards performed with pianist Cyrus Chestnut.
-Recently, Mr.
+CD of Gershwin standards performed with pianist Cyrus Chestnut.
+Recently, Mr. Feinstein

-Feinstein released The Power of Two (a collaboration with
+released The Power of Two (a collaboration with Glee and 30

-Glee and 30 Rock star Cheyenne Jackson) and Cheek to
+Rock star Cheyenne Jackson) and Cheek to Cheek (with Broadway

 Mr. Feinstein serves as artistic director of the Center for the Performing Arts-a $170